eddmann/eddmann.github.io/_posts/2021/2021-02-05-advent-of-code-2015-day-12-jsabacusframework-io.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 12 - JSAbacusFramework.io'
-meta: 'Solving the Advent of Code 2015 Day 12 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 12 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the twelfth day of Advent of Code 2015 Santa's Accounting-Elves need help balancing the books after a recent order.
+On the twelfth day of Advent of Code 2015, Santa's Accounting-Elves need help balancing the books after a recent order.

 <!--more-->